21 injured in fire aboard ship at Naval Base San Diego

 There was no ordnance on board, Sobeck said.
 There are a million gallons of fuel on board, he said, but that is “well below” any heat source.

-The explosion was probably caused by a change in air pressure, Sobeck told the Union-Tribune.
+The explosion was probably caused by a change in air pressure, he told the Union-Tribune.

 San Diego is the Bonhomme Richard’s home port, and the ship was undergoing routine maintenance at the time of the fire.